rickhull/conway_deathmatch/README.md

 page](http://gameoflifetotalwar.com/how-to-play) and then the [wikipedia page](http://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
-I deliberately avoided any knowledge of any other implementations, considering this project's implementation as of November 24 (2014) to be the naive, simple approach.
+I deliberately avoided any knowledge of any other implementations, considering this project's implementation as of December 5 (2014) to be the naive, simple approach.

-Researched optimizations are now an immediate priority.

 Caveats
 ---